udacity-courses/capstone/README.md

 - [x] Set up all the steps that your pipeline will include.
 See the [Jenkinsfile](Jenkinsfile)
 - [x] Configure a deployment pipeline. *See the [Jenkinsfile](Jenkinsfile)*
 - [x] Include your Dockerfile/source code in the Git repository.
 [Dockerfile](Dockerfile)
-- [x] Include with your Linting step both a failed Linting screenshot and a successful Linting screenshot to show the Linter working properly.
+- [x] Include with your Linting step both a failed Linting screenshot, and a successful Linting screenshot to show the Linter working properly.

 ### Step 5: Test your pipeline
 - [x] Perform builds on your pipeline.